pedrofanelli/BrokenOffice-front/README.md

 The project includes the following features:

 - Four types of users:
-  - Standard: Can create a report and see the history of his reports.
+  - Standard: Can create a report and see the history of his reports
-  - Service: Can resolve reports and see the reports where he worked on.
+  - Service: Can resolve reports and see the reports where he worked on
-  - Admin: CRUD of the company offices and CRUD of users (expect other admins).
+  - Admin: CRUD of the company offices and CRUD of users (except other admins)
-  - SuperAdmin: CRUD of the company offices and CRUD of users (including admins).
+  - SuperAdmin: CRUD of the company offices and CRUD of users (including admins)
-- Every user can create a report and see the history of his reports.
+- Every User can create a report and see the history of his reports
+- Every User can edit his profile and password, storing his profile picture using [Google Cloud Storage](https://cloud.google.com/storage)
-- At the report creation you can add a picture and with machine learning an AI will analyze the photo and determine the type of product broken.
+- At the report creation you can add a picture and with machine learning an AI will analyze the photo and determine the type of product broken
 - At the report creation the picture is stored using [Google Cloud Storage](https://cloud.google.com/storage)
 - At the report creation you can be geolocalized using [Google Geolocation API](https://developers.google.com/maps/documentation/geolocation/overview?hl=en)
 - At the report creation the closest offices will be determine using [MongoDB Geospacial Queries](https://www.mongodb.com/docs/manual/geospatial-queries/)
--

-- See all the available smartphones
-- Allow users to create an account and log in
-- Fill the cart and make the checkout to buy any smartphone available (receiving an email after the successful purchase)
-- Special type of user, the admin
-- Admins can edit categories, delete/add products, see all the client orders
+- The report will be assigned to the Service working on the chosen office with the least amount of active reports
+- If the report is created by a Service User in an office where he also works on, then he won't be assigned his own report to solve it
+- If the report is created successfully, an email will be sent using [Nodemailer](https://nodemailer.com/about/)
+- After the report is created, and the Service User accept it, a live chat can be generated between them using [Socket.IO](https://socket.io/)
-- Admins can delete users, or promote them to be admin
+- The report can be shared to any email
+- When the report is finished (resolved or rejected) an email is sent to the Standard User
+- If you forget your password, you can write your email, and if it's a valid email and exists in the DB, a link will be generated and sent to your email.
+The link will contain a token and will be valid for just 2 hours (using [MongoDB TTL](https://www.mongodb.com/docs/manual/tutorial/expire-data/)).
+After the password is changed, you will recieve an email with that information.

 ## Technologies Used